raggi-eth/DarkblockUnity/README.md

 1. Add the DarkblockUnity script to an empty game object in your scene

-2. Add the contract address and tokenId of the NFT to the script
+2. Add the contract address and token-Id of the NFT to the script

-3. Trigger the onClick() function of the script with a button or other in game event
+3. Trigger the onClick() function of the script with a button or other in-game event

-4. The script will check if the NFT is owned by the user and if it is it will pull the assetBundle from the darkblock and import it into the game.
+4. The script will check if the NFT is owned by the user and if it is it will pull the AssetBundles from the Darkblock and import it into the game.